 There are three different tabs that allow you to configure various policy settings.
 The settings you apply depend on the type and purpose of the job to which you will assign this policy.
 Each of these tabs will be described in the same order as the layout of the Netmail Administration Console.
 By default, when selecting a policy, the Policy Criteria tab is displayed.
 The Policy Criteria tab allows you to configure the basic message selection criteria for a policy.

-Under Message Selection, specify what type of messages to be selected by this policy, and therefore processed by the job to which the policy is assigned.
+Under Message Selection, specify the types of messages are to be selected by this policy, and therefore processed by the job to which the policy is assigned.

 Under Date Properties, specify a particular time period to apply to your policy criteria.
 Only items which have a Created Date value within the specified period will be selected by the policy, and therefore processed by the job to which the policy is assigned.

-You can specify the From date as the Beginning, which corresponds to January 1, 1970, asnumber of days prior to today's date (x days ago), or as a chosen calendar date.
+You can specify the From date as the Beginning, which corresponds to January 1, 1970, as number of days prior to today's date (x days ago), or as a specific calendar date.
 The To date can be a chosen calendar date or a number of days prior to the current date.
 For policy use with Archive Jobs, the latter option effectively lets you designate the number of days a message is allowed to remain in the email account before it is archived.

 The Search Scope settings are used only when the policy is assigned to an Archive Agent Job.
 They are designed to help optimize the archiving process when it is carried out regularly.
 Under Search Scope, use the available options to select which messages you want the Archive Job to inspect against the other policy criteria.